Todd Tamanend Clark: Biography

-Todd Tamanend Clark was born on August 10, 1952, in Greensboro, Pennsylvania, to Frederick Leland Clark (1923–2003) and Hope Ramona Harvey (1925–2001).
+Clark was born on August 10, 1952, in Greensboro, Pennsylvania, to Frederick Leland Clark (1923–2003) and Hope Ramona Harvey (1925–2001).
 Author Adrienne Mayor describes him as being Seneca and Lenape.
 He graduated from Waynesburg Central High School in 1970 and from Slippery Rock University of Pennsylvania with a B.A. in Communication in 1983.
 He then went on to graduate school at Indiana University of Pennsylvania studying art and anthropology.

 In 1975, he started to record music under the alias The Stars.
 Two years later, he formed the Butler, Pennsylvania based rock band The Eyes.
 The band's album, New Gods: Aardvark Through Zymurgy was released in 1977 and has been called "the holy grail of psychedelic collectibles."
 In 1978, The Eyes (with two personnel changes) evolved into The Todd Clark Group, who released their "We're Not Safe!" album in 1979.

 In the early 1980s, he mutated his psychedelic rock style into a more electronic music-oriented sound.
 The "Secret Sinema" and "Flame Over Philadelphia" singles, which were released in 1980 and 1985 respectively, became college radio hits.
-In 1984, Clark released Into The Vision, which featured appearances from Allen Ravenstine of Pere Ubu and Cheetah Chrome of The Dead Boys, as well as the Beat Generation author William S. Burroughs.
+In 1984, Clark released Into The Vision, which featured appearances from Allen Ravenstine of Pere Ubu and Cheetah Chrome of The Dead Boys, as well as a sample of Beat Generation author William S. Burroughs.
 During this time, he immersed himself more deeply into his Native American heritage, adopting the middle name "Tamanend", which is what his grandfather called him as a child.
 In between 1986 and 1999, he stopped releasing new material and devoted his time to his children, although he continued to compose music and perform at occasional concerts.

 Between 2000 and 2004, Clark released three interrelated instrumental albums: Owls In Obsidian (2000), Staff, Mask, Rattle (2002), and Monongahela Riverrun (2004).
 In 2005, his first decade of recordings was collected chronologically on the double-disc compilation album, Nova Psychedelia, through Anopheles Records.
 In 2014, he released a complexly orchestrated darkly psychedelic cyberpunk album Dancing Through The Side Worlds, which contains many autobiographical songs.
 The front cover features a painting of Clark shapeshifting into an owl by Steven Johnson Leyba.
 Clark released a thematically related follow-up album Whirlwind Of The Whispering Worlds in 2020.
 The two albums combine to make a four-disc set.

 A photograph of his son, X Tecumseh Clark (born October 7, 1984), was featured on the cover art of Canadian electronic music band Crystal Castles' second eponymous album in 2010.

 Another of his five sons, Sachem Orenda Clark (born February 21, 1988), has his own solo career as a multi-instrumentalist and also plays guitar on some of his father's albums.

-Todd Tamanend Clark has resided in Fayette County, Pennsylvania since January 1992.
+Clark has resided in Fayette County, Pennsylvania, since January 1992.